mendersoftware/mender-docs/04.Artifacts/07.State-scripts/docs.md

 <STATE_NAME>_<ACTION>_<ORDERING_NUMBER>_<OPTIONAL_DESCRIPTION>
 ```

 For example, `Download_Enter_05_wifi-driver` and `Download_Enter_10_ask-user` are both run before the `Download` state, and the `wifi-driver` script would run before the `ask-user` script.
-The ordering betwen the states depends on the outcome of the states run, please see [state transition ordering](#state-transition-ordering) for the most common cases.
+The ordering between the states depends on the outcome of the states run, please see [state transition ordering](#state-transition-ordering) for the most common cases.

 **There are no arguments passed to the scripts.**
 **If a script returns 0 Mender proceeds, but if it returns 1 the update is aborted and rolled back.
 All other return codes are reserved for future use by Mender and should not be used.**